x-square/analytics/2022-instructions-google-meet.md

 format: html
 ---

-`This file introduced what to expect when attending remote interviews`
+`This file introduces what to expect when attending remote interviews`

 ## Key points